-6.8 Executive Order 13186, Migratory Birds
+7.7 Executive Order 13186, Migratory Birds

 The proposed ecosystem restoration would contribute directly to the USFWS Migratory Bird Program goals to protect, conserve, and restore migratory bird habitats to ensure long-term sustainability of all migratory bird populations through the ecosystem restoration measures described for the Recommended Plan.
+Specifically, the reforestation of 140 acres of sod farm fields will create a diversity of nesting and resting habitat important to migratory birds as the forest grows over time.

-6.9 Executive Order 12898, Environmental Justice
+7.8 Executive Order 12898, Environmental Justice